 - A Cappella Club, UW (UWACC)

-The objective of the club is to support the existence, growth, and development of collegiate a cappella and the formation of a cappella groups on campus.
-An a cappella ensemble is a vocal group that sings parts originally intended for instruments.
-Our repertoire spans many genres including pop, r&b, rock, jazz standards, barber shop and many more.
-UW A Cappella Club (UWACC) was founded in Spring 2008 originally with one ensemble and has since expanded to include four distinct ensembles:
+The objective of the club is to support the existence, growth, and development of collegiate a cappella and cappella groups on campus.
+An a cappella ensemble is a vocal group which performs without the use of instruments.
+Our repertoire spans many genres including pop, r&b, rock, jazz standards, barber shop and many more!
+The UW A Cappella Club (UWACC) was founded in Spring 2008 originally with one ensemble and has since expanded to include five main a cappella groups:

 - The Water Boys

-The Water Boys is the all-male auditioned group under the A Cappella Club (ACC).
+The Water Boys are a mid-sized all-male auditioned group under the UW A Cappella Club (UWACC).

 - The Unaccompanied Minors

-The Unaccompanied Minors are a mixed (auditioned) group under the A Cappella Club (ACC).
+The Unaccompanied Minors are a mixed-gender auditioned group under the UW A Cappella Club (UWACC).

 - The AcaBellas

-The AcaBellas are an all female auditioned group under the A Cappella Club (ACC).
+The AcaBellas are an all-female auditioned group under the UW A Cappella Club (UWACC).

-A typical term includes an information session for new and old members on the first Thursday of the school term (including spring).
-Auditions begin immediately after the information session for the applicable ensembles.
-During the term, social events are held as well as workshops run either by club members or professional musicians.
-The term ends off with the End of Term Concert held every term at the Theatre of the Arts in Modern Languages.
-There are typically 2 shows in the fall and winter terms and 1 show in the spring term.
-The show is usually on the Friday and/or Saturday of the last full week of classes.
-Groups typically practice 1-2 times a week and learn at least 5 new songs per term.
-Outside of the End of Term Concert(s), there are numerous performance opportunities on campus and within the K-W area where the groups get to interact with the community at large.
+A typical term includes an information session for new and old members within the first two weeks of classes.
+Auditions for the 4 auditioned groups begin shortly after the information session.
+During the term, social events are held as well as workshops run by club members and professional musicians.
+The term ends off with the End of Term (EOT) concerts held every term at the Theatre of the Arts in Modern Languages.
+Groups typically practice 1-2 times a week and learn around a 16 minute choreographed set for the EOT concerts.
+Outside of the EOT concerts, there are numerous performance and gig opportunities on campus and within the K-W area where the groups get to interact with the community at large.

 For further details on JOINING or PERFORMANCE REQUESTS, please e-mail the ensembles directly, or email firstname.lastname@example.org.